 9. Alice (Alice in Wonderland)

-Any other HSPs love using their vivid imagination to escape the real world on a regular basis?
+Do any other of you HSPs love using your vivid imagination to escape the real world on a regular basis?

 Alice cries a river … literally, and finds herself in adventure after adventure … all the while seeking a way to get back home.